Cumulocity-IoT/apama-eplapps-tools/doc/testing-epl.rst

 ===========================
 All measurements and alarms in Cumulocity IoT must be associated with a source.
 Devices in Cumulocity IoT are represented by managed objects, each of which has a unique identifier.
 When sending measurement or alarm events, the ``source`` field of these events must be set to a identifier of a managed object in Cumulocity IoT.
 Therefore, in order to send measurements from our test EPL app, it must create a ``ManagedObject`` device simulator to be the source of these measurements.

-If you are using the PySys framework to :ref:`run tests in the cloud <test-in-cloud>`, any devices created by your tests should be named with prefix "PYSYS\_", and have the ``c8y_IsDevice`` property.
+If you are using the PySys framework to `run tests in the cloud <using-pysys.rst#testing-in-the-cumulocity-iot-cloud>`_, any devices created by your tests should be named with prefix "PYSYS\_", and have the ``c8y_IsDevice`` property.
 These indicators are what the framework uses to identify which devices should be deleted following a test.
 Note that deleting a device in Cumulocity IoT will also delete any alarms or measurements associated with that device so the cleanup from a test is done when another test is next run.

 To see how this can be done, have a look at the ``createNewDevice`` action below::